Protecting Your Assets and Ensuring Orderly Transfer

 4. Serve Required Notices

-After filing, the Register’s office will schedule notice deadlines.
-You must publish a notice in the local legal journal and mail individual notices to known heirs and creditors.
+After filing, the Register’s office will set notice deadlines.
+You must publish a notice in the local legal journal and mail notices to known heirs and creditors.

 5. Get Sworn In at the Register of Wills

-Once your paperwork is accepted, you’ll appear before the Register of Wills to be formally sworn in as executor or administrator—granting you legal authority to manage the estate.
+Once paperwork is accepted, you’ll appear before the Register of Wills to be sworn in as executor or administrator — granting legal authority to manage the estate.

 6. Administer and Close the Estate